SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/f5-big-ip-ltm.md

 ## Collecting Logs for the F5 - BIG-IP LTM App

-This page provides instructions for collecting logs for the F5 - BIG-IP LTM App, as well as a sample log message and query sample.
+This section provides instructions for collecting logs for the F5 - BIG-IP LTM App, as well as a sample log message and query sample.

 ### Collection overview